mpv-player/mpv/DOCS/man/en/options.rst

     The option variants ``--vf-add``, ``--vf-pre``, ``--vf-del`` and ``--vf-clr`` exist to modify a previously specified list, but you shouldn't need these for typical use.

---vfm=<driver1,driver2,...>
-    Specify a priority list of video codec families to be used, according to their names in codecs.conf.
-Falls back on the default codecs if none of the given codec families work.

-    *NOTE*: See ``--vfm=help`` for a full list of available codec families.

 --vid=<ID|auto|no>
     Select video channel. ``auto`` selects the default, ``no`` disables video.